MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections-language.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn how to set up and deploy Viva Connections on desktop and mobile devices"
+description: "How to set up the Viva Connections mobile experience in a specific language"
 ---

 # Overview: Viva Connections (Preview)